OWASP/ASVS/5.0/en/0x90-Appendix-A_Glossary.md

 * **Automated Verification** – The use of automated tools (either dynamic analysis tools, static analysis tools, or both) that use vulnerability signatures to find problems.
 * **Black box testing** – It is a method of software testing that examines the functionality of an application without peering into its internal structures or workings.
 * **Component** – a self-contained unit of code, with associated disk and network interfaces that communicates with other components.
+* **Credential Service Provider** (CSP) - Also called an Identity Provider (IdP).
+A source of user data which may be used as an authentication source by other applications.
 * **Cross-Site Scripting** (XSS) – A security vulnerability typically found in web applications allowing the injection of client-side scripts into content.
 * **Cryptographic module** – Hardware, software, and/or firmware that implements cryptographic algorithms and/or generates cryptographic keys.
 * **Cryptographically Secured Token** - These tokens will generally contain claims or assertions encoded within the token structure, with cryptographic techniques such as signatures or message authentication codes (MAC) used to verify the authenticity and integrity of this data.
 The most common examples are SAML assertions and JWTs.